How Much Is 1 Million Pennies? (Spoiler: It’s More Than You Think)

 - Volume: Each penny is about 0.35 cubic inches.
 Multiply that by a million, and you’ve got 350,000 cubic inches.
 That’s roughly 202 cubic feet.
 Enough to fill a small room.

 Which brings us to another point: the time and effort required to handle that many pennies.
-If you’re depositing them at a bank, they might charge you a fee for the inconvenience.
+Because of that, if you’re depositing them at a bank, they might charge you a fee for the inconvenience.
 Some banks have coin-counting machines, but those often come with service charges.
 And if you’re rolling them yourself?
 That’s hours of your life you’ll never get back.

 Here’s what most people don’t realize: the $10,000 isn’t just sitting there.
 It’s tied up in a mountain of metal.
 Unless you’re planning to melt them down (which is illegal, by the way), you’re stuck with the physical reality of a million pennies.